mohannad-b/Wrkcodean/project_details/user_flows/flow-16-client-signs-quote.md

 - Signing tokens MUST be environment-scoped, revocable, and short-lived.
 Flow 16 logs IP/user-agent/channel for compliance.
 - **Post-sign revocation rules**:
   - All Flow 16 signing tokens for a `(tenant_id, quote_id)` MUST be revoked after a successful sign (they become invalid for both GET and PATCH).
 These tokens MUST fail at the auth layer (401/403) and MUST NOT reach the shared `/status` router after revocation; issue read-only tokens or require workspace auth for post-sign views.
-  - Flow 15 view/reject tokens MUST degrade to read-only after signing: they may still `GET /v1/quotes/{id}` but any PATCH (reject/sign) MUST route to Flow 15 and return 409 `invalid_quote_status` because the quote is no longer `sent`.
+  - Flow 15 view tokens and Flow 18 reject tokens MUST degrade to read-only after signing: they may still `GET /v1/quotes/{id}` but any PATCH (reject/sign) MUST route to Flow 18/Flow 16 and return 409 `invalid_quote_status` because the quote is no longer `sent`.

 ---